-ARTHRITIS & JOINT PAIN · PILLAR GUIDE · LOGANSPORT, IN
+ARTHRITIS & JOINT PAIN · 7-DAY PLAN · LOGANSPORT, IN

 A 7-Day Low-Impact Movement Plan for Arthritis (Knee, Hip, or Hands)

-Arthritis doesn’t mean you should stop moving—it means you need a smarter plan.
-The right movement reduces stiffness, supports function, and builds confidence without flare-ups.
-If you want the bigger picture, start with Arthritis & Joint Pain Treatment and our pattern guide Arthritis: 6 Joint Pain Patterns.
+Arthritis doesn’t mean you should stop moving—it means you need a smarter dose.
+If you want the service overview, start with Arthritis & Joint Pain Treatment and our hub guide Arthritis: 6 Joint Pain Patterns.
 If a specific joint is the limiter, see Knee Pain Treatment or Hip Pain Treatment.

 Educational only.
 Not medical advice.
 Seek urgent care for severe/worsening symptoms or red flags.